-Trustees' report, incorporating a strategic report, approved by order of the Board of Trustees, as the company directors, on 15 December 2022 and signed on the board's behalf by:
+Trustees' report, incorporating a strategic report, approved by order of the Board of Trustees, as the company directors, and signed on the board's behalf by:

-GOVERNANCE STATEMENT FOR THE YEAR ENDED 31 AUGUST 2022
+GOVERNANCE STATEMENT FOR THE YEAR ENDED 31 AUGUST 2023

 SCOPE OF RESPONSIBILITY

 As Trustees we acknowledge we have overall responsibility for ensuring that Endeavour Schools Trust has an effective and appropriate system of control, financial and otherwise.
 However, such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives and can provide only reasonable and not absolute assurance against material misstatement or loss.